The $e$-vector of a simplicial complex: The -vector and Property E

 If $\tilde{\chi}(\Delta)=0$, then it is homotopic to a cycle.
 Any such $\Delta$ looks like a cycle with trees attached to its vertices, which clearly satisfies $f_0=f_1$.
 It follows that a connected $1$-dimensional $\Delta$ satisfies Property E if and only if it is a cycle with trees emanating from its vertices.

 Consider such a $\Delta$ which is an empty triangle with an extra edge attached to one of its vertices.
-This $\Delta$ has Property E, but is not Eulerian, as the links of the vertices of the extra edge do not have the correct Euler characteristic. \\ The following proposition allows one to produce many more examples of complexes with Property E.
+This $\Delta$ has Property E, but is not Eulerian, as the links of the vertices of the extra edge do not have the correct Euler characteristic. \\ The following proposition allows one to produce many more examples of complexes with Property E. In particular, it will allow us to exploit the previous example to produce non-Eulerian examples satisfying Property E in all dimensions.

 \begin{prop} Suppose that $\Delta=\Delta_1\ast\Delta_2$ is the join of two simplicial complexes $\Delta_1$ and $\Delta_2$ satisfying Property E. Then $\Delta$ has Property E. \end{prop} \begin{proof} We have that $f_\Delta(t)=f_{\Delta_1}(t)f_{\Delta_2}(t)$.
 As $e_\Delta(t)=f_\Delta(t-1)$, it follows that $e_\Delta(t)=e_{\Delta_1}(t)e_{\Delta_2}(t)$.
 Suppose that $\Delta_1$ is $l$-dimensional and $\Delta_2$ is $m$-dimensional (so that $\Delta$ is $l+m+1$-dimensional).
-As both $\Delta_1$ and $\Delta_2$ have Property E, we have that $e_{\Delta_1}(t)=(-1)^{l+1}f_{\Delta_1}(-t)$ and $e_{\Delta_2}(t)=(-1)^{l+1}f_{\Delta_2}(-t)$.
+As both $\Delta_1$ and $\Delta_2$ have Property E, we have that $e_{\Delta_1}(t)=(-1)^{l+1}f_{\Delta_1}(-t)$ and $e_{\Delta_2}(t)=(-1)^{m+1}f_{\Delta_2}(-t)$.
 It follows that $e_\Delta(t)=(-1)^{l+m+2}f_{\Delta_1}(-t)f_{\Delta_2}(-t)=(-1)^{l+m+2}f_{\Delta}(-t)$, and therefore $\Delta$ has Property E. \end{proof}

 By taking iterated suspensions of the complexes in the previous example, the above proposition allows one to produce non-Eulerian complexes satisfying Property E in every dimension.
 Hence (via Theorem 3) there are many non-Eulerian complexes satisfying the classical Dehn-Sommerville relations.
-In general, a characterization of simplicial complexes with (weak) Property E would be interesting.
-But, Theorem 3 says that characterizing simplicial complexes with Property E is equivalent to characterizing simplicial complexes with symmetric $h$-vectors, which is known to be a difficult problem.
+A characterization of simplicial complexes with (weak) Property E would be interesting.

+We conclude with a generalization of Theorems 3 and 5.
+First, we introduce the notion of an Eulerian manifold with boundary.
+A pure $(d-1)$-simplicial complex $\Delta$ is an \textit{Eulerian manifold with boundary} $\partial \Delta$ if the following conditions hold: